Photo credit: Lizzy Doe Photography

 Leanne was Fenland Poet Laureate in 2013, and her most recent pamphlet, ‘Liaisons’, was published by Stewed Rhubarb Press in 2015.

 Leanne is currently working on her debut theatre show, as well as a new pamphlet of original poetry, due to be published by Burning Eye Books in 2020.
-She is involved in commissions with Made in Corby and Writing East Midlands and she is also part of the team at UNESCO Nottingham City of Literature.
+She is involved in commissions with Derby Book Festival, MyVoice Creative Writing and the Newark Book Festival, and she is also part of the team at UNESCO Nottingham City of Literature.

-Leanne Moden is a poet, performer, workshop leader and event organiser, based in Nottingham in the East Midlands.
+Leanne Moden is a poet, performer and workshop leader, based in Nottingham in the East Midlands.